steveshogren/hugo-blog/content/page/training.md

 your computer ever dies, everything is backed up.
 This will have the side-effect of giving you an online portfolio of all the work you do.
 Every new language, book, or project you start, make a new github repository!
-By the end of this course, you will have at least 4-5 repositories of projects and book homework.
+By the end of this course, you will have at several repositories of projects and book homework.
 This will be very effective in showing your progress to potential employers.

-### Step 2 - Basic Tools (~10 hours)
+### Step 2 - Basic Tools

-After completing Step 1, you need to invest in some skills to make your learning faster.
+You need to invest in some skills to make your learning faster.
 You should learn how to do something called Test Driven Development.
 Read through the wikipedia page on
 [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development).

 Read and work through the following post where they show you how to write